West Fraser Road Flood Recovery

-The damage was severe and the road had to be closed with damage spread over a three kilometer section as follows:
+The damage was severe and the road had to be closed with damage spread over a three-kilometre section as follows:

-- At the north end of the 3 km section, 250 meters of road embankment washed out
+- At the north end of the 3 km section, 250 metres of road embankment washed out

-- Near the north end of the 3 km section, 100 meters of road embankment washed out
+- Near the north end of the 3 km section, 100 metres of road embankment washed out

-- North of the Narcosli Bridge, a 100 meter section of road is washed out
+- North of the Narcosli Bridge, a 100 metre section of road is washed out

-- At the Narcosli Bridge, the north site road embankment and rip-rap was washed out and eliminated the road and bridge connection.
+- At the Narcosli Bridge, the north side road embankment and rip-rap was washed out and eliminated the road and bridge connection

-- At the switchback at Deep Creek Hill, the road embankment washed out for a length of 100 meters and another section of road embankment has slid and/or collapsed.
+- At the switchback at Deep Creek Hill, the road embankment washed out for a length of 100 metres and another section of road embankment has slid and/or collapsed